mjordan/GitBags/README.md

 ## Light GitBags

 Even Linus Torvalds [admits](http://osdir.com/ml/git/2009-05/msg00051.html) that Git sucks at handling big files.
 The larger the file, the longer Git operations like `add` take.
 This is a problem, since it's common for Bags to contain a lot of large files.

-To illustrate how Git handles large files, I created a set of binary files ranging from 1 MB to 1000 MB and added each one to its own repo.
+To illustrate how Git handles large files, I created a set of 10 binary files ranging from 1 MB to 1000 MB and added each one to its own repo.
 The first graph illustrates the relationship between size of files and the time it took to complete Git `add` and `commit` operations.
-I included two sets of operations, the initial add and commit, and a second add and commit after the file was modified slightly:
+I performed two sets of operations, the initial add and commit, and a second add and commit after the file was modified slightly:

 ![Git operations time vs. file size](git_operations_vs_binary_file_size.png)